ajoginipally/artemisgg/README.md

 4. mongoose: object modeling tool for node that allows schemas to be made to interact with mongo
 5. serve-static: serve static middleware
 6. wiredep: used in conjunction with gulp to automate concatination of bower dependencies to index
+7. passport: used for authentication
+8. passport-local and passport-local-mongoose are used in conjunction with passport and mongoose
+9. express-session is used to maintain user sessions
+10. morgan is used to log statuses
+11. cookie parser is used by express to parse any cookies that come through
+12. body parser is used to parse json
+13. connect flash is used to display flash messages

 ### DevDependencies
 1. gulp: task runner to automate simple tasks